nagix/mini-tokyo-3d/docs/user-guide/gtfs.md

 `gtfsurl` | The URL of a [GTFS dataset zip file](https://gtfs.org/documentation/schedule/reference/#dataset-publishing-general-practices) (URL encoding required) | `https%3A%2F%2Fapi-public.odpt.org%2Fapi%2Fv4%2Ffiles%2FToei%2Fdata%2FToeiBus-GTFS.zip`
 `gtfsvpurl` | The URL of a [VehiclePosition feed of GTFS Realtime](https://gtfs.org/documentation/realtime/reference/#message-vehicleposition) (URL encoding required).
 If omitted, vehicles will operate according to the timetables | `https%3A%2F%2Fapi-public.odpt.org%2Fapi%2Fv4%2Fgtfs%2Frealtime%2FToeiBus`
 `gtfscolor` | A color used to display routes and vehicles.
 Hexadecimal color code (no leading `#`) | `9FC105`

+Due to the same-origin policy, the URLs specified by `gtfsurl` and `gtfsvpurl` must be either on the same origin as Mini Tokyo 3D itself, or served with appropriate CORS (Cross-Origin Resource Sharing) settings.

+When a GTFS dataset is specified this way, Mini Tokyo 3D displays only that dataset instead of the default Tokyo transit data, and the clock shows the time in the dataset's local time zone (taken from its GTFS `agency_timezone`).

 Since a GTFS dataset to display does not necessarily cover the area around Tokyo, it is useful to specify `#` followed by multiple elements separated by `/` (hash) to make the initial position and orientation of the map suitable for displaying the dataset.
 The hash should be placed after the query parameters above.